 Winter Term Internships

-Winter Term internships involve significant, high-level exposure to the fundamental work of an organization, with ties to a student's academic and/or professional pursuits.
-Internships can be pursued for credit during winter term with approval from a faculty sponsor and the Center for Careers & Internships (CCI).
-CCI works in conjunction with the Curriculum Committee and with faculty to determine whether a proposed internship is worthy of credit.
-Students in approved winter term internships spend a minimum of 25 hours per week (or 100 hours total) at their internship site.
-At the end of the internship, the student, the on-campus academic sponsor, and the on-site work supervisor must submit evaluation reports.
-Internships are graded Credit/No Credit.
-Students with fewer than 8 credits may not undertake a winter term internship for credit, and students who take more than one internship in four years should pursue them in substantially different fields.
+Winter term internships involve significant high-level exposure to the fundamental work of an organization, with ties to a student's academic and/or professional interests.
+They challenge students to apply their liberal arts learning in a real-world setting, and provide students with an opportunity to reflect meaningfully on the connections between their classroom learning and their outside-the-classroom experiences.
+Internships can be pursued during winter term and students can apply for the opportunity to earn academic credit for their work in reflecting upon, and making meaning of, the internship experience.
+The Curriculum Committee oversees this process, in partnership with individual faculty members and with the Center for Careers & Internships (CCI).
+To apply, students identify an internship opportunity and a faculty member whom they wish to advise them in connection with the internship.
+If the faculty member agrees that the internship provides a worthwhile opportunity for the application of liberal arts learning, the student and faculty member together develop a plan for the academic work that will express the student’s thoughtful reflection on the internship and its connections to their learning.
+The student then submits the faculty member’s approval and supporting documentation to the Center for Careers & Internships (CCI), as detailed on the CCI website.
+Students in these approved winter term internships spend a minimum of 25 hours per week (or 100 hours total) at their internship site, and complete the agreed upon academic work.
+At the end of the internship, the student, the faculty member, and the on-site work supervisor submit evaluation reports.
+The faculty member grades the student’s work in response to the internship on a Credit/No Credit basis.
+Students with fewer than 8 credits may not undertake winter term internships for credit, and students who take more than one internship in four years should pursue them in substantially different fields.
 A student may not repeat the same winter term internship for credit.
 A relative may not function as an internship supervisor.
-If the internship is to be taken in a foreign country, the committee will expect competence in the language of the country, although exceptions apply.
+If the internship is in a non-English speaking-country, the committee will expect competence in the language of that country, although exceptions apply.
 Students can also pursue internships during winter term without receiving academic credit.
-More information about internships and the process for winter term internship credit is available from CCI in Adirondack House (contact Peggy Burns, ext.
-3450).
-Deadline: October 24, 2014
+More information about internship opportunities and the application process for winter term internship credit is available from CCI in Adirondack House (visit the internship pages on the CCI web site at go/internships or contact Cheryl Whitney Lower, ext.
+5798).
+More information about the faculty member’s role, appropriate academic work in connection with internships, and grading of such work is available from the dean of curriculum (contact Suzanne Gurland, ext.
+5323).

 Opting Out of Winter Term